 - Establishing robust systems, processes and structures to support member schools in executing their financial, operational and compliance obligations.

 The Directors pledge to operate the company in accordance with civil law, fiduciary responsibilities, and principles of good governance.

 Ecumenical Schools Australia members have clearly-stated commitment to the safety and wellbeing of children.
 They will not tolerate child abuse, and have procedures to protect children from maltreatment, and to respond consistently and compassionately to allegations in this area.
-Our schools are committed to promoting inclusivity and respect for cultural differences, and a safe environment for children with disabilities.
+Our schools are committed to promoting inclusivity and respect for cultural differences, and a safe and inclusive environment for indigenous children and children with disabilities.